 Take a GERD Risk Assessment

 Frequent heartburn is often caused by gastroesophageal reflux disease (GERD).
 In people with GERD, the contents of the stomach back up into the esophagus.
-Depending on its severity, GERD is treated with medication or sometimes surgery.
+GERD is treated with medication or sometimes surgery, depending on its severity.

-If you have any of these symptoms, call 1.800.4BAYLOR to find a physician on the medical staff.
+If your heartburn includes any of these symptoms, call 1.800.4BAYLOR to find a physician on the medical staff.

 Learn about symptoms and causes of GERD and what you can do to treat it.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR